 More companies are making the hiring of contractors part of their permanent workforce strategy.

 Part of that trend includes a smaller, albeit related trend: more companies are hiring candidates on a temp-to-perm basis.
-That means the company first hires the candidate on a temp basis and then converts them to a direct hire.
+That means the company first hires the candidate on a temp basis and then converts them to a direct hire via a contract conversion.
 This type of contract conversion is becoming more commonplace, and recruiters are benefiting financially from it.

 That’s like getting paid twice for the same placement!

 If there’s one thing that recruiters love more than trends, it’s getting paid twice for the same placement.
 And they can with contract-to-hire fees!
 But how do they work?
 And what should recruiters do to make sure that they benefit from this trend?

 As more companies are utilizing contractors as part of their long-term business strategies, the chances for contract-to-direct conversions increases.
 Many companies see contract staffing as a “working interview” of sorts where they initially bring the worker in as a contractor with the intention of eventually converting them to a direct hire (contract-to-direct).